Finn Juhl designed this sofa for Baker Furniture Inc. in USA in 1951.

 The sculptural forms are inspired by the modern free art, which interested Finn Juhl very much.
 The sofa has an upholstered body divided in two, resting upon an elegant and light construction of wood – a typical example of how Finn Juhl separated the elements in order to create a visual lightness.

-The sofa is upholstered in wool fabric, of customer’s choice and in two colors if wanted, delivered in walnut or teak.
+The sofa is upholstered in wool fabric or genuine Italian Leather, of customer’s choice and in two colors if wanted, delivered in walnut or teak.

 - Width: 76.8″ x Depth: 31.5″ x Height: 38.6″